 Camps Bay weather

 The weather in most suburbs of Cape Town is reminiscent of the Mediterranean.
 Mild, moderately wet winters and warm, dry summers await holidaymakers.
 It can be windy especially during the peak summer months of December, January and February.

 Visit Camps Bay soon

 Action-packed awesomeness perfectly describes a luxury holiday in Camps Bay.
-It is the trendiest suburb in Cape Town and you certainly don’t have to fear missing out when booking your Camps Bay luxury self-catering accommodation.
+It is the trendiest suburb in Cape Town and you certainly don’t have to fear missing out when booking your accommodation in Camps Bay.

 Ready to start planning your trip?
 Find the answers to your travel-related questions in our handy, one-stop Cape Town holiday planning hub – complete with info-packed guides and resources that will make planning your visit a breeze.